 These rich chocolate brownies have a secret–they’re made with just 2 ingredients!
-Swapping canned pumpkin for the usual eggs and oil produces a brownie that’s dense and fudgy, almost like candy.
+Swapping pumpkin pie filling for the usual eggs and oil produces a brownie that’s dense and fudgy, almost like candy.
 I like to add an easy chocolate glaze on top (which does increase the ingredient count!), but they’re just as good plain.

 2-Ingredient Pumpkin Brownies - tall stack of pumpkin brownies | From SugarHero.com